sinch/ios-proximity-tutorial/readme.md

 I chose to put the logic within the viewWillAppear method as it’s a given that the method will execute.
 Delegates are crucial and it’s important to be familiar with them prior to starting the implementation of Sinch into our project later on in the tutorial.

 Now go ahead and do the same in the signupViewController.
-Keep in mind that there four textFields that need to have their delegates set.
+Keep in mind that there are four textFields that need to have their delegates set.

 ##Adding the multi-peer connectivity framework
 Although we can log in and sign up at this point, there isn’t much else we can do.
 Now it’s time to get to work.
 First, we will find some friends using the multi-peer framework.
 Then we will work out how to connect with them using the Sinch SDK.